Join or Renew and Choose Your Gift

 Fortunately, blood pressure is easily measured with a simple, noninvasive test.
 Once you know you have high blood pressure, it can be treated with lifestyle changes and blood pressure-lowering medication.

 High blood pressure can be divided into two broad categories based on its cause.

 Also called essential hypertension, primary hypertension has no clear-cut cause, although genetic and lifestyle risk factors increase the odds of developing it.
 This type of high blood pressure usually develops gradually over many years.
-From 90 to 95 percent of high blood pressure cases in adults fall into this category.
+Between 90 and 95 percent of high blood pressure cases in adults fall into this category.

-Secondary hypertension is the direct result of another underlying health condition or a drug side effect.
+Secondary hypertension is the direct result of another underlying health condition, or can be the side effect of a drug.
 It often develops suddenly, and it sometimes causes higher blood pressure than does primary hypertension.
-Secondary hypertension accounts for the remaining five to 10 percent of high blood pressure cases in adults as well as most cases in children under ten years old.
+Secondary hypertension accounts for 2 to 10 percent of high blood pressure cases, as well as most cases in preadolescent children.
 Secondary hypertension is broken down further into a number of types:

 Written by: the Healthline Editorial Team